Install from GitHub

 library(deputy)

-result <- agent$run_sync("What R files are in the current directory?")
+result <- agent$run_sync("List the files in the current directory")

 cat(result$response)